CPI-FS-SDG-11-C/Frontend-Website-Capstone11C/README.md

 ## Deployment

-Gatere Maps is deployed using Vercel.
+Hijausantara is deployed using Compute Engine from Google Cloud Platform.
 Any changes pushed to the main branch will trigger an automatic deployment.
-You can visit the live version of HomeTopia at https://g-maps-clone.vercel.app/.
+You can visit the live version of HomeTopia at http://34.128.85.199:5173/login.

 ## Contributing